workerred/EEmo-Bench/README.md

 vad_pred = torch.inner(p_l, weight)
 ```

-\* Note that you can modify `vad_dimension` to switch between predicting valence, arousal, or dominance scores, but you need to match the related level keywords `toks` with them.
+\* Note that you can modify `vad` to switch between predicting valence, arousal, or dominance scores, but you need to match the related level keywords `toks` with them.
 (See the [paper](https://arxiv.org/abs/2504.16405) for details.)

    3. Evaluate open-ended responses.